Blog →

 Why it's on the list: HubSpot Customer Platform's AI tools can be deployed across your entire organization.
 Its Smart CRM helps sales teams automatically enrich data records with information from calls, emails, and the web.
 Marketing teams can set up email campaigns using that data, while customer service teams can deploy chatbots so service reps have more room to deal with complex inquiries.

-Pros and Cons: HubSpot is highly versatile, and its multi-functional AI toolset can significantly boost productivity across day-to-day tasks.
-The platform also benefits from a large ecosystem of integrations and learning resources.
+Pros and cons: HubSpot is highly versatile, and its multi-functional AI toolset can significantly boost productivity across day-to-day tasks.
+The platform also benefits from a large library of integrations and learning resources.
 However, HubSpot can be tricky to scale: there are large pricing gaps between plans, and onboarding fees are required for Professional and Enterprise tiers.
 Its customer service features are also less specialized than dedicated support platforms.

 • Free: Basic sales, marketing, and customer service tools